CASA C-207 Azor: Development

 The CASA 207 was developed as an airline-suited aircraft, for the short- to mid-range routes that were common in Spain and Europe.
 The Azor was deemed to be obsolete and uneconomical for its time and standards, for which better aircraft were available for its role.
 So, CASA turned its marketing attention to the Spanish Air Force, which had interest in a "modern" transport aircraft.
 CASA had previously experimented with transport aircraft to replace types already in service, such as the CASA C-201 and CASA C-202.
 They were plagued with underpowered engines and were cancelled.
 CASA decided to make a version of the 207 for the Spanish Air Force that would follow up to the C-201 and 202.
 The CASA 207A was built for the Air Force with a capacity of 40 passengers plus a crew of four.
 A batch of ten C-207C (or T.7B) were built with large doors and capacity for 37 Paratroopers.

-The Hamburger Flugzeugbau and CASA offered a version driven by Turbopropeller engines, but this plan was dropped due to the availability of the CASA 212 Aviocar.
+The Hamburger Flugzeugbau and CASA offered a version driven by turboprop engines, but this plan was dropped due to the availability of the CASA 212 Aviocar.